icopy-site/awesome/docs/awesome/awesome-cl.md

 * [Common Lisp the Language](http://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) - The original standard for Common Lisp before the ANSI spec.
 * [Minispec](https://lamberta.github.io/minispec/) - A friendlier, but less-complete, version of CLHS.
 Also contains documentation for some commonly-used CL libraries (such as Alexandria).
 * [Simplified Common Lisp reference](http://jtra.cz/stuff/lisp/sclr/index.html) - The simplified version of CLHS.
-* [Quickdocs](http://quickdocs.org/) - A reference for the libraries provided by Quicklisp.

 ## Offline ##